7 Best Deadlift Variations, Their Benefits & Alternarives

 3. Slightly bend your knees and push your hips back just enough to reach and grab the bar.

-4. Hold the bar firmly with both hands with a hook grip.
-And make sure the width between your hands is adjusted so that the arms stay just outside the knees.
+4. Hold the bar firmly with both hands in a hook grip.
+Adjust the width between your hands so the arms stay just outside the knees.

 5. Keep your arms straight with your palms facing you.
 And your hands must be equally far from the ends of the barbell.
 That’s the set-up.